Find out how you can easily turn ordinary household stuff and plants into a homemade dog repellent that will help keep dogs out of your garden.

-If you prefer the natural ways to keep dogs out of your garden, then homemade dog repellent is for you.
-Nothing could be more natural than using plants you may even have in your garden right now.
+If you prefer natural ways to keep dogs out of your garden, then homemade dog repellent is for you.
+Nothing could be more natural than using plants you may even already have in your garden right now.

-Because it's easier to just pick up ready-made pest repellents from stores, you may not notice that your home has the common ingredients needed to make insect and pest repellents.
+Because it's easier to pick up ready-made pest repellents from stores, you may not notice that your home has the common ingredients needed to make insect and pest repellents.
 Dogs have a sense of smell that's way stronger than humans, like a thousand times stronger.

-Find out how you can make a dog deterrent solution from common household stuff and plants in your garden.
-These solutions all have one thing in common, they will smell so bad for your dog to leave your lawn and garden alone.
+Find out how to make a dog deterrent solution from common household stuff and plants in your garden.
+These solutions all have one thing in common: They will smell bad enough for your dog to leave your lawn and garden alone.

 1. Citronella Oil Dog Repellent

-It’s no secret that citronella is commonly used as an insect repeller.
-But did you know that dogs don’t like its smell too?
-Mix half a cup of citronella oil with 4 cups of water, and pour into a spray bottle.
-Spray the mix in places you don’t want your dog to go to for a week until the dog understands that it’s not allowed in that particular place.
+How to use it: Spray the mix in places you don't want your dog to go to consistently for about week until the dog understands that it's not allowed in that particular spot.

 2. Apple Cider Vinegar Dog Repellent

-Why spend so much for ready-made dog repellent when most of these products use apple cider vinegar you can find at home?
-Make your own apple cider vinegar dog repellent with just a fraction of the price of store-bought repellents.
+Why spend so much on a ready-made dog repellent when most of these products use apple cider vinegar, which you can find at home?
+Make your own apple cider vinegar dog repellent at just a fraction of the price of store-bought repellents.

-3. Citrus Dog Repellent
+3. Citrus Fruits Dog Repellent

 4. Garlic and Chili Pepper Dog Repellent

 Tip: You can also use the pieces from the strainer for the same purpose by spreading them in areas you want dogs out.

 5. Mustard Oil Dog Repellent

-6. Chili and Black Pepper Dog Repellent
+6. Chili Powder and Black Pepper Dog Repellent

 7. Coffee Grounds Dog Repellent